 What I’m talking about is rooting for your team, or child at a sporting event.
 Team spirit!
 Cheering loudly and passionately.
 Wearing team colors.
 Hanging banners and having spirit nights.
 Not where you are screaming at your kid and telling them everything they did wrong, but loudly cheering, “Go team!, Go (insert child’s name).
-And I’m not talking little kids here, but high school!
+And I’m not talking about little kids here, but high school!
 Is it wrong for homeschool teams to be cheered by their fans?
-Now I’m not talking teams that are like recreation ball, but ones that are competitive school ball.
+Now I’m not talking about teams that are like recreation ball, but ones that are competitive school ball.
 Although I don’t see a problem cheering loudly for either one!

 I see it everywhere.
 The teams we played against used to be so passionate and so were we.
 It was so much fun!
 Everyone cheered their hearts out.
 Jumping up and cheering when the basket went in.
 Everyone holding their breath and letting out a collective yell at the buzzer beater.
 Stomping on the bleachers.
 The teams actually asking the fans to get louder when we got quiet.
 It was fun!
 Win or lose the games were fun and both teams were still friends at the end of the game!
 And now you could hear crickets chirp.
-There’s barely a golf clap when we win or when a good shot is made.
+You barely hear a golf clap when we win or when a good shot is made.

 Learning how to deal with success and failure.
 I also know what it meant to a parent that spoke to me about it.
-It said to them that we are judgmental (meaning judging the parents and kids that cheered) and not accepting at all of people that don’t fit with us (meaning the ones that won’t cheer) and that hurt.
+It said to them that we are judgmental (meaning judging the parents and kids that cheered) and not accepting at all of the people that don’t fit with us (meaning the ones that won’t cheer) and that hurt.
 Even though they weren’t talking about me personally (because I cheer), it hurt.
 I hurt for them and their kids.
 Are we turning them away?
 Are we turning our kids away from enjoying things like sports?
 What message are we sending them about Christianity?
 I would love some thoughts.